Native Ball: Legacy of a Trailblazer Trailer

 Each year in the U.S., nearly 5,000 high-school girls’ basketball players earn a full-ride Division I scholarship.
 In 1992, only one was Native American: Blackfeet Nation’s Malia Kipp.
 Living in two worlds presented challenges, but Kipp carried the burden with grace and grit.
 Described by her chief as “a warrior,” she blazed a heroic and inspiring trail for other Native girls to follow.

-Native Ball: Legacy of a Trailblazer is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, and Vizio.
+Native Ball: Legacy of a Trailblazer is available to stream on pbs.org and the PBS app.

 Providing Support for PBS.org